There are estimated to be around 1.7 million rabbits kept as pets in the UK [PDSA Animal Wellbeing Report 2012].

 Understanding rabbits' needs

 There is no one ‘perfect’ way to care for all rabbits because every rabbit and every situation is different.
-Rabbits are now increasingly kept indoors as house pets as well as outside.
 It is up to you how you look after your rabbit, but you must take reasonable steps to ensure that you meet all his/her needs.

 Read our expert reviewed pet care information to find out more about the needs of rabbits: Environment, Diet, Behaviour, Company and Health and welfare.

-If you cannot find the information you are looking for these Sources of further information on rabbit care (pdf 108kb) may help.
+Sources of further information on rabbit care (pdf 108kb).